artificially-intelligent-de/repository/README.md

 # Message Schemas
 ### Input schema
-Message from the `user-login`topic, as produced by the provided data generator
+Message from the `user-login` topic, as produced by the provided data generator.
 ```json
 {
   "user_id": "ac853026-90a7-4c4d-9aad-98fc851f97a7",